Content

 Add tea tree oil to your current shampoo.
 Add a few drops of tea tree essential oil to your current shampoo and use it as you normally would.

-If you’ve never used tea tree oil before, do a patch test on a small part of your scalp to check for signs of irritation or an allergic reaction.
+Do a patch test on a small part of your scalp to check for signs of irritation or an allergic reaction.

 Topical tea tree oil is considered safe, but just like practically everything in life, there are a few risks you should know about.